 - Hein Online: Access to full text legal journals and law reviews (UD Only)

 - CALI Lessons: Center for Computer-Assisted Legal Instruction; more than 270 interactive lessons and tutorials.
-Registration required; contact Susan Elliott, director, at selliott1
+Registration required; contact library staff.

 - Please Note: CALI has banned all accounts affiliated with Hotmail email addresses.
 Users with such accounts can email CALI with an alternative email address or create a new account.
 Creating a new account will cause a user to lose all access to previous lesson information.
 For more information, read the notice from CALI.